shen2210/shen2210/README.md

 - 👋 Hi, I’m Lien Le .
 You can call me Shen
 - 👀 I’m interested in watching movie
-- 🌱 I’m currently learning Python and Web
+- 🌱 I’m currently learning Web
 - ✨ Goals: code well
-- 📫 How to reach me by https://www.instagram.com/sshen2210/
+- 📫 How to reach me by Email: lienle2210@gmail.com
-Email: lienle2210@gmail.com